anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Joel 2.23-32** concludes the series on the prophets, with a single extract from Joel.
 Joel is difficult to date, so it is unlikely that this passage is here for chronological reasons.
-It follows well from last week, with the promise that God will pour abundant rain on the earth, and his spirit on all flesh. **Psalm 65** is about God watering the earth abundantly.
+It follows well from last week, with the promise that God will pour abundant rain on the earth, and his spirit on all flesh. **Psalm 65** [or 65.1-7 (EV: 1-8)] is about God watering the earth abundantly.
 * **2 Timothy 4.6-8, 16-18** concludes the series in 2 Timothy, with Paul looking towards his departure.
 * **Luke 18.9-14** continues the series in Luke (without a gap), with the parable of the Pharisee and the tax-collector.
 The 'Related' reading, **Ecclesiasticus 35.12-17**, is about God listening to the prayer of the poor (the tax-collector being taken as someone who is poor, at least in spirit, presumably).
 The alternative 'Related' reading, **Jeremiah 14.7-10, 19-22**, is a confession of sin and a plea for God's help.
 The 'Related' psalm, **Psalm 84.1-7** (EV: 1-8), expresses a desire 'to enter the courts of the Lord', and asks God to 'hear my prayer'.
   * Luke 18.15-17: see Mark 10.2-16.